 Now, is this as good as Shady’s hummus?
 It’s pretty darn good, and honestly, since I won’t be traveling to Dakar any time soon to get a fix of the real stuff, this is going to make me happy.

 One thing: in the recipe below, I include both lemon and red wine vinegar in the Tahini sauce.
 We actually prefer it with all red wine vinegar; the original recipe said lemon juice.
-Try it and see what you prefer.
+You can actually use any combination of 'sour' you have available, but I recommend a sour that is not SUPER sour, so maybe a Sherry or red wine vinegar, or coconut vinegar is you're in the part of the world where that is more readily available.
+Anyway, play around with it and see what you prefer.

-Last note: you can use the Tahini sauce, below, as a stand-alone recipe, too, for things like dip, etc.
+Last note: you can use the Tahini sauce, below, as a stand-alone recipe, too, for things like dip, sauce on fish or chicken or roasted veggies, etc.

 Extra-Smooth Hummus Recipe